bangetto/CodeXX-API/README.md

 }
 ```

-> This API is deployed on a free instance on [choreo](https://choreo.dev/) so shoutout to @wso2 for providing a platform that helped bringing back the CodeX API after a long down time.
-Since I am using a free tier, the API might be slow sometimes, so please be patient while I try to fund this project.
+> ~~This API is deployed on a free instance on [choreo](https://choreo.dev/) so shoutout to @wso2 for providing a platform that helped bringing back the CodeX API after a long down time.
+Since I am using a free tier, the API might be slow sometimes, so please be patient while I try to fund this project.~~

+> This API is not deployed publicly, it is necessery to self-host it

 Happy hacking!